mkarora/wastewise/backend/README.md

 ## Endpoints

 - `GET /` - Hello World
-- `POST /entries` - Save entry endpoint
+- `POST /entries` - Saves an entry.
+Takes in a string and persists it to an entries.json file in the data folder along with the date.
-- `GET /insights` - Get insights endpoint
+- `GET /insights` - Passes last month's entries to Ollama and returns insights about the month's food waste.